 Salivary glands tumors (SGT) play a prominent role in human neoplasms, although uncommon, comprise an important area of oral pathology and represent one of the most interesting and challenging tumor groups in the head and neck region^{1,2}.
-SGTs have an annual incidence in the west ofrom 2.5 to 3.0 cases for every 100.000 persons 3-7.
+SGT have an annual incidence in the west from 2.5 to 3.0 cases for every 100,000 persons3-7.

-Within this group, pleomorphic adenoma (PA), the most common benign neoplasm of the major salivary glands (GSMA) and minor ones (GSMe) stand out ^{3,8,9}.
-This lesion is described as a slow evolution neoplasm, well delimited, painless, apparently encapsulated, that rarely exceeds 5 cm in its largest diameter ^{3,5,10}.
-The PA capacity to undergo recurrences and malignant transformation has been reported by the literature, especially in cases where there has been incomplete surgical excision, multiple local recurrences and in tumors that have remained for long periods without diagnosis and treatment 11-15.
+Within this group, Pleomorphic Adenoma (PA), the most common benign neoplasm of the major salivary glands (GSMA) and minor ones (GSMe) stand out^{3,8,9}.
+This lesion is described as a neoplasm of slow evolution, well delimited, painless, apparently encapsulated, that rarely exceeds 5 cm in its largest diameter^{3,5,10}.
+The capacity of the PA to undergo recurrences and malignant transformation has been reported by literature, especially in cases where there has been incomplete surgical excision, multiple local recurrences and in tumors that have remained for long periods without diagnosis and treatment11-15.

-Although the clinical and histological aspects of this neoplasia are well known, its etiology and pathogenesis remain uncertain4.
+Although the clinical and histological aspects of this neoplasm are well known, its etiology and pathogenesis remain uncertain4.
 However, it is known that in more than 70% of the cases there is an association with abnormal karyotypes, involving a locus of the PLAG1 gene (Pleomorphic adenoma gene 1).
-Recently, new genes that may be involved in tumor formation have been identified 16 .
-In addition, there are evidences that exposure to UV (ultraviolet) rays increases the risk of developing it 3 .
+Recently, new genes that may be involved in tumor formation have been identified16.
+In addition, there is evidence that exposure to UV (ultraviolet) rays increases the risk of developing it3.

-The treatment of choice for this neoplasia consists of complete surgical excision 17.
+The treatment of choice for this neoplasm consists of the complete surgical excision17.
 In the parotid gland, when the tumor is located in the superficial lobe, it may be necessary to perform the superficial parotidectomy preserving the facial nerve.
-On the other hand, when the tumor is located in the deep lobe, total parotidectomy is recommended ^{7,14,18,19}.
+On the other hand when the tumor is located in the deep lobe, total parotidectomy is recommended ^{7,14,18,19}.